 As the phenomenon has grown in recent years, some locations have become hubs for the digital nomad community due to their suitable infrastructure and favourable living costs.
 For example, Chiang Mai in Thailand, Canggu in Bali and Buenos Aires in Argentina are popular digital nomad destinations.

-We explore this in more detail in our ultimate guide to workcations, which gives a background to the concept, and explains how to plan a workcation and get the most out of it.
+We explore this in more detail in our ultimate guide to workations, which gives a background to the concept, and explains how to plan a workation (also sometimes spelled ‘workcation’) and get the most out of it.

 Remote working trends: it’s on the rise